 Decades of research have shown that adversity tends to be associated with lower working memory (WM) performance.
 This literature has mainly focused on impairments in the capacity to hold information available in WM for further processing.
 However, some recent adaptation-based studies suggest that certain types of adversity can leave intact, or even enhance, the ability to rapidly update information in WM.
 One key challenge is that WM capacity and updating tasks tend to covary, as both types of tasks require the creation and maintenance of bindings in WM; links between mental representations of information in WM.
 To estimate the associations between adversity and different processes in WM, we need to isolate variance in performance related to WM capacity from variance in performance related to updating ability.
 In this Registered Report, participants from the Dutch Longitudinal Internet studies for the Social Sciences (LISS) panel completed three WM tasks: two complex span tasks and a task measuring both binding and updating of information.
 In addition, we estimated participants’ exposure to neighborhood threat, material deprivation, and unpredictability.
 We estimated associations between the three types of adversity and latent estimates of WM capacity and updating using structural equation modeling.
 We did not find consistent associations between adversity and WM capacity or updating, nor did we find evidence that the associations were practically equivalent to zero.
 Our results show that adversity researchers should account for overlap in WM tasks when estimating specific WM abilities.

-Working memory performance in adverse environments: Enhanced, impaired, or intact?
+Inconclusive evidence for associations between adverse experiences in adulthood and working memory performance

 Living in adverse conditions, with prolonged exposure to intense stress, tends to have a profound and enduring impact on cognitive functioning (Farah et al., 2006; Sheridan et al., 2022; Sheridan & McLaughlin, 2014).
 Although adversity can be described in many ways, we follow contemporary models focusing on threat, deprivation, and unpredictability as key dimensions of adversity (Ellis et al., 2009, 2022; McLaughlin et al., 2021; McLaughlin & Sheridan, 2016).
 A domain that seems to be particularly affected by adversity is working memory (WM).
 WM is a system for mentally building, maintaining, and updating immediately relevant information (Oberauer et al., 2018).
 Performance on WM tasks is associated with a host of social and cognitive abilities, such as math (Peng & Fuchs, 2016), reading (Chiappe et al., 2000), learning (Cowan, 2014), general intelligence (Conway et al., 2003), and mentalizing (Mutter et al., 2006).
 Not surprisingly, then, deficits in WM have negative consequences for both educational and professional outcomes (Ahmed et al., 2018; Alloway & Alloway, 2010; Guo et al., 2020; Spiegel et al., 2021).
 Decades of research show that adversity is generally negatively associated with performance on WM tasks (Goodman et al., 2019).
 However, emerging evidence suggests that specific aspects of WM might remain intact or even be enhanced through developmental adaptations to adversity.
 So far, the literature has tended to focus on related, but different aspects of WM in isolation, limiting a fuller integration.
 Here, we take a psychometric modeling approach to simultaneously examine potential decreases and enhancements in two WM components: capacity and updating.